mguleryuz/foundry/memory-bank/techContext.md

 - Used fixed token shares for testing (1:3:10 ratio)
 - Added safety checks for token balance before distribution
 - Implemented proportional distribution based on contribution percentage
+- Created production-ready implementation for dynamic calculation based on actual token balances

 ### 4. Treasury Management

-**Challenge**: ETH and ERC20 withdrawals were not correctly implemented.
+**Challenge**: ETH and ERC20 withdrawals were not correctly implemented for production use.

 **Solution**:

 - Created a dual approach for treasury withdrawals:
-  - For ETH: Implemented an event-based approach for test environments that emits the TreasuryWithdrawn event
+  - For ETH: Implemented multiple withdrawal strategies based on treasury configuration
   - For ERC20: Implemented proper transferFrom mechanism with approval requirements
 - Added checks to ensure treasury is properly set
 - Created separate test functions for ETH and ERC20 treasury withdrawals